ShemmyYo/slot-mashine-python/README.md

 ### __Browser Compatibility__

-After publishing tto Heroku, the site was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox, with no visible issues for the user.
+After publishing to Heroku, the site was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox, with no visible issues for the user.
 The site has loaded perfectly and had no issues across all browsers.

 [Back to Content](<#contents>)